Meet The Yard Trainer, Stefan: Hybrid Training Built for Strength, Endurance, and Longevity

 5 Ways Strength Training Prepares You for Snow Season

-When the first snow falls in Tahoe, the countdown is over — it’s time to hit the slopes, strap into snowshoes, or glide through pine forests on cross-country skis.
-But before you load up the car and head for Palisades, Northstar, Heavenly, Kirkwood, Sugar Bowl, or Homewood (yay, it’s back!) there’s one thing you should be training: your strength.
+When the first snow fell in Tahoe, the countdown was over — it was time to hit the slopes, strap into snowshoes, or glide through pine forests on cross-country skis.
+But before anyone loaded up the car and headed for Palisades, Northstar, Heavenly, Kirkwood, Sugar Bowl, or Homewood (yay, it was back!), there was one thing they focused on: building strength.

-At The Yard, we see snow season as another reason to get stronger — and your off-season work in the gym pays huge dividends once you’re on the mountain.
-Whether you’re skiing, snowboarding, snowshoeing, or tackling Tahoe’s cross-country trails, here’s how strength training helps you move better, stay injury-free, and make every run your best one yet.
+At The Yard, we treated snow season as another reason to get stronger.
+Off-season work in the gym paid huge dividends once people were on the mountain.
+Whether skiing, snowboarding, snowshoeing, or tackling Tahoe’s cross-country trails, strength training helped athletes move better, stay injury-free, and make every run their best one yet.

-1. Builds Leg and Core Power for Every Turn
+1. Build Leg & Core Power for Skiing and Snowboarding

-2. Improves Balance and Agility on Uneven Terrain
+2. Improve Balance & Agility on Uneven Terrain

-3. Enhances Endurance for Long Days at Altitude
+3. Boost Endurance for Long Days in Tahoe

 Ready to Get Snow-Season Strong?